arvinhm/CellRad-DE/README.md

 ## Application and Benefits

-CellRad-DE is a groundbreaking tool for advancing the understanding of cellular responses to radiation therapy.
+CellRad-DE is a toolkit for advancing the understanding of cellular damage from radionuclide therapy.
 By integrating multiplex imaging data and performing detailed dosimetry analyses, this software enables researchers to:

-- Identify the best radiation therapy protocols for different cellular markers.
+- Identify the best radionuclides for use in radionuclide therapy based on different cellular markers.
-- Predict the optimal radionuclides for specific therapeutic targets.
+- Predict the optimal radionuclide therapy doses to minimize the adverse effects.
-- Assess potential DNA damage across various cell types, aiding in the development of more effective and personalized radiation treatments.
+- Assess potential DNA damage across various cell types, aiding in developing more effective and personalized radionuclide therapies.

 ## Contributors
 Arvin Haj-Mirzaian; Victor Valladolid Onecha; Alejandro Bertolet Reina; Pedram Heidari